Adore2113/MarsHSim/docs/notes/crew.md

         - crew heat
         - nourishment and hygiene water demand

-    ♡ V1 uses one shared crew_activity state for the entire crew

-    ♡ this means all 30 crew currently use the same activity multipliers during a timestep
+    ♡ V1 uses one shared crew_activity state for the entire crew meaning all 30 crew currently use the same activity multipliers during a timestep

 ### ----------------------------------------